MileHacker Logo

 • Main Bus Terminal: The Central de Autobuses de Ciudad Juárez serves as the main hub for local and long-distance connections.

-• Major Bus Companies: Omnibus de México, Chihuahuenses, Futura, Primera Plus (premium), ADO (via hubs of central/southern Mexico).
+• Major Coach Operators: Omnibus de México, Chihuahuenses, Futura, Primera Plus (premium), ADO (via hubs of the central part of/southern Mexico).

-• Routes: Regular services operate to Chihuahua City, Torreón, Durango, Mexico City, Guadalajara, Monterrey, and many other destinations.
+• Routes: Regular services operate to Chihuahua City, Torreón, Durango, Mexico City, Guadalajara, Monterrey, and numerous other destinations.

 Self-Driving Considerations